-While a weave affords you a lot of versatility and protects your hair at the same time, you can't neglect your own hair while wearing one.
-Taking care of your hair when it's weaved away will ensure that once the weave is removed, the new growth is healthy and lush.
-So when you're wearing extensions, you still need to do the following for your hair under the weave.
+While a weave affords you a lot of versatility and protects your hair at the same time, neglecting your hair while wearing one is a big no-no. Taking care of your hair when it's tucked away will ensure that once the sew-in is removed, your new growth is healthy and lush.
+Since getting to your roots can be a bit of a challenge while wearing extensions, we want to arm you with a few tips to help you maintain your mane while taking a break from styling your own hair.
+Ahead, get some expert-approved tips for caring for your hair under a weave.

 Apply Oils to Your Scalp

 For some, oiling the scalp is an excellent option to combat flakes.
 Be sure to use oils you know are compatible with your skin type to avoid clogging the pores of your scalp.
 When applying your oil of choice, it's best to avoid using it any place other than your scalp.
 An applicator bottle with a nozzle tip makes applying the hydrator of your choice seamless.

 Sticking to lightweight formulas like jojoba or argan oil are best, but as we said before, if a different type of oil has worked for you, go with that since you know what works best.
 If you're going to be wearing a sew-in, invest in an applicator bottle with a nozzle tip.
 It will direct the oil where you want it to go without getting it on the rest of your hair.

 If you're going to be wearing a sew-in, invest in an applicator bottle with a nozzle tip.
 It will direct the oil where you want it to go without getting it on the rest of your hair.